burrisk/midamix/README.md

 midamix is an R package dedicated to flexible, tidy handling of missing data.
 For numeric and/or ordinal datasets, midamix uses a transformation model coupled with a truncated Dirichlet process mixture model to generate multiple completed datasets.
-It contains the following methods for performing principled, little-hassle, multiple imputation.
+It contains the following easy-to-use methods for performing principled multiple imputation.

   - `impute()` generates multiply imputed datasets
   - `fit_model()` fits a model to each of the multiply imputed datasets.